Why monitor not kill?

 When should you be monitoring?

-With the new queens emerging from hibernation mid-February/March, it's important to have monitoring traps in place before the queens can get a chance to establish themselves.
+With the new queens emerging from hibernation mid-February/March, it's important to have bait stations in place before the queens can get a chance to establish themselves.
 Early detection of just one Asian hornet queen in the spring can potentially avoid hundreds, if not thousands, of new queens being produced later in the year ready to expand the following year.

 Effects of removing Asian hornets